 What actions do you feel might resolve the problem at this stage?

-what actions do you feel might resolve the problem at this stage?
+And you attacking any negroupout 2 if an integer give details

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: It so, please give details.

 Signature:

-Data
+Signature.

 Date:

 Official use

 Date acknowledgement sent:

 By who:

-by who.

 Complaint referred to:

 Date: